Hapaxia/SelbaWard/changelogs/ConsoleScreen.md

 # Console Screen Change Log
 All notable changes to this project will be documented in this file.

+## [2.3.2] - 2016-11-14
+### Changed
+- Altered error message in exception thrown by failed clear/fill

+### Fixed
+- Clearing colour pair now doesn't skip foreground if background is a command
+- Implicit/explicit constructors for Fg and Bg types

 ## [2.3.1] - 2016-11-09
 ### Changed
 - Buffers are no longer removed when mode is changed